July 21, 2018: Paper submission

 Jonny Vinter, RISE Research Institutes of Sweden

-The WoSoCer workshop is a forum to discuss novel solutions for the certification of software in critical systems, by involving researchers, senior technical people, domain experts, and regulatory authorities to present new solutions and perspectives in the context of industrial and academic research projects.
+The WoSoCer workshop is a forum to discuss novel solutions for the assessment and certification of software in critical systems, and to promote their adoption through industrial and academic research projects.

 We welcome contributions related to any area of critical software systems and certification.
-In addition, this edition of the workshop encourages contributions on a special theme currently of high relevance: the certification of autonomous and ML/AI (Machine Learning and Artificial Intelligence) systems.
+In addition, this edition of the workshop encourages contributions on a special theme currently of high relevance: the certification of robotics software.

 - Certification of third-party components, software reuse and open-source software across systems and services